appunite/mockery/README.md

 # assert Foo.bar/2 was called with 1 as first arg
 call(1, %{})
 assert_called Foo, :bar, [1, _]

+# assert Foo.bar/2 was called with 1 as first arg 5 times
+...
+assert_called Foo, :bar, [1, _], 5

+# assert Foo.bar/2 was called with 1 as first arg from 3 to 5 times
+...
+assert_called Foo, :bar, [1, _], 3..5

+# assert Foo.bar/2 was called with 1 as first arg 3 or 5 times
+...
+assert_called Foo, :bar, [1, _], [3, 5]
 ```

+#### Refute

+Every assert_called/x function/macro has its refute_called/x counterpart.<br>
+For more information see [docs](https://hexdocs.pm/mockery/Mockery.Assertions.html)

 ## Global mock